-At History Factory, we’re leaders in corporate anniversaries—calendar anomalies that offer a great excuse to chronicle the birth, evolution and future of an organization or product.
-So we couldn’t help but flip the mirror and reflect on the 10th anniversary of StoryARC,® the proprietary storytelling methodology that we launched in 2010.
+At History Factory, we’re leaders in corporate anniversaries—calendar anomalies that offer a great excuse to chronicle an organization or product’s birth, birth, evolution, and future.
+So we couldn’t help but flip the mirror and reflect on the 10th anniversary of StoryARC,® the proprietary storytelling methodology we launched in 2010.

 The origins of StoryARC stem from our last major economic downturn, and we hope this resonates with people during this current anxious moment.
-Here, we’ll share our story, told in three acts using StoryARC’s 11-point storytelling framework.
+Here, we’ll share our story, told in three acts using StoryARC’s 11-point storytelling framework and methodology.

 ACT I: The New Normal